Sunbeamstress/Blackbirds/docs/gods/gods.md

 ### (????)

 - **Appearance:** ????
 - **Origin:** The first-ever recorded instance of Man attempting to spawn a God.
 Spawned from the construction of the Tidal Steps, the ages-old staircase plummeting from a lofty seaside cliff into the Kono Brightside Sea.
+It was intended to exist as a sort of architectural god, supporting the wealth and power of a now-dead kingdom, but instead thrives on cruelty and malice.
 - **Powers:** ????

 ## **DESERT:** ????